| Many

 convention.
 Any openings in the

-schedule may be filled with alternates,
+schedule may be filled with Alternates,

 those Trials with confirmed GMs